swinterbourne/riboviz-work/open-science-projects.md

 Every day ended with a meeting, where everyone reported on their day, so there was pressure to learn quickly and be able to share progress.
 These meetings were like going on an intense language immersion course, and it felt like our brains were melting by the end of each day.
 There was a steep learning curve, but in the long run, this one week of ‘trial by fire’ made everything else seem more manageable in comparison.
-We were able to see how a large group could operate efficiently using GitHub, which at the time was intimidatingly new to us.
+We were able to see how a large group could operate efficiently using GitHub, which was new to us.
 The hackathon also meant our supervisors were both completely focused on this project while we were starting, so they could help us adjust to the new environment.

 Overall, the project gave us valuable skills for further study and working with open science.